 - Elevate the profession by recognizing and encouraging excellence in schools, continuing education, therapist competency and high standards.

-- Establish certification as a recognized credential of professional and ethical standards
+- Establish certification as a recognized credential of professional and ethical standards.

-- Periodically update the program to reflect state-of-the-art practices in therapeutic massage and bodywork
+- Periodically update the program to reflect state-of-the-art practices in therapeutic massage and bodywork.

-Secretary & CEO: Steve Kirin, BA
+Secretary and CEO: Steve Kirin, BA